Charitable Organizations

 The Breakthrough Foundation

-The Breakthrough Foundation, an independent non-profit organization, changed the direction of thousands young people’s lives through the Youth at Risk Program.
+The Breakthrough Foundation, an independent non-profit organization, changed the direction of thousands young people’s lives through their groundbreaking Youth at Risk Program.
 President George H.W.
-Bush recognized the Breakthrough Foundation as one of his "thousand points of light."
+Bush highlighted the Breakthrough Foundation in his list of a "thousand points of light."

 Arizona Youth At Risk Video - Developing Solid Citizenship Skills